skellis46/slipbox/improvisation and the threshold of the self.md

 # sleeping kittens / edit bin

+That this is an article about dance improvisation is somewhat arbitrary.
+It could be many other practices that afford insight into the threshold.
+It is merely the practice of my expertise.
+But this also provides an opportunity to consider/assess the peculiarities of dance improvisation in this context, and its limits.

+I wonder what the role of newness in this work is at all.
+Does it have a role?
+Reading Foster (2003):

+> The known also includes an individual body's predisposition to move in patterns of impulses established and made routine through training in a particular dance tradition as well as the body's predilection for making certain kinds of selections from a vocabulary or a sequence of movements. [@foster-2003-taken p.4]

+> That is why the transitions from the waking state to the dream state and from the dream state to deep sleep, and vice versa, are considered in some spiritual traditions to be such significant opportunities for awakening. [@spira-2008-transparency]

+or the tiny moment when the transition occurs

+- the line between driving and being driven -- the various names for this phenomenon.
+Brief attempt at this in [[that which doesn't arise and pass away]] and see also [[undistracted non-meditation]] as more help to describe the experience or phenomenon.

+**metaxis** — being between or betwixt two states.

+- Ecstasis: note here:
+**Eugene Gendlin (1997). _A Process Model_.** — describes consciousness as _ecstatic_ in the sense of exceeding static subject–object models. (summarised in LLM)

+**ECSTASIS / “standing outside oneself.”** The old Greek name for outsideness—religious, aesthetic, athletic—where agency feels displaced and enlarged.
+The word _ecstatic_ comes from the Greek **ekstasis (ἔκστασις)**, meaning “standing outside oneself” or “displacement.”

+This writing focuses on the threshold experience and I refer to the phenomena either side of this threshold as _dancing_ and _being danced_.

+There The stakes of the writing are fourfold:

+_Epistemic:_ How knowledge is produced

+_Methodological:_ Whether phenomenology can accommodate experiences that strain subject–object description, and whether practice research can analyse events rather than outcomes or skills.

+_Disciplinary:_ How dance improvisation is positioned in relation to consciousness studies, whether dance is treated as illustrative, exceptional or interrogative.

+_Ethical:_ The risk of turning threshold experiences into achievements, credentials or hierarchies, and the responsibility to avoid spiritual or somatic exceptionalism.

+This chapter is not simply about a particular dance practice or [[non-ordinary states of consciousness]], but about what happens to research itself when its central object unsettles the conditions of observation, description and selfhood. broader questions about consciousness and embodiment.

+Finish with a very clear description of what the threshold is and what lies on its other side. [[that which doesn't arise and pass away]] is useful here.

+I am not being clear.
+These are traditions that in fact describe the other side of the threshold.
+One the one side is moving, on the other being moved.
+In flow or out of flow.
+With or without interference.

+From _I am dancing_ to simply _being danced_.
+This passive construction is used by mindfulness practitioner Joseph Goldstein as a deliberate linguistic device to undermine the sense of a separate observing self during meditation. (https://www.danharris.com/p/how-to-get-out-of-your-head-joseph AND https://wisdomexperience.org/wp-content/uploads/2017/07/Emtpiness-Course-Lesson-8-Reading.pdf)

 Joseph Goldstein sometimes uses **passive-voice meditation instructions** as a deliberate linguistic device to **undermine the sense of a separate observing self** (LLM).
 Two citations: